briancain/clj-luhn/README.md

 # clj-luhn

-A Clojure library designed to validate credit card numbers using the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm).
+A Clojure library designed to validate credit card numbers that use the [Luhn algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm).

 ## Usage